 Buy Crape Myrtle Trees Online | Garden Goods Direct

-Gardeners’ love of flowering crepe myrtle trees has led to the creation of more than 100 different varieties and many series, which range in size from the dwarf, small, medium and large.
+Gardeners’ love of crepe myrtle flowering trees has led to the creation of more than 100 different varieties and many series, which range in size from the dwarf, shrub or small tree, medium and large.
 Each type has a signature shade of color to describe its blossoms.
 The flower colors range from pure white (Natchez) to Bright Red (Red Rocket).

 Color and size are not the only differences between these flowering crape myrtle tree varieties.
 Their growing zones also vary.
 Most flowering crape myrtle trees can grow in zones six to nine, while some like the crape myrtle dynamite are suitable for homes in zone 10.
 Crepe myrtle or Lagerstroemia indica, grow best in warmer regions of the United States, including zone 6.